-The Bank's Operational Risk appetite sets out the amount of Operational Risk we are willing to accept as a consequence of doing business.
-We take on operational risks consciously, both strategically as well as in day-to-day business.
-While the Bank may have no appetite for certain types of Operational Risk failures (such as serious violations of laws or regulations), in other cases a certain amount of Operational Risk must be accepted if the Bank is to achieve its business objectives.
-In case a residual risk is assessed to be outside our risk appetite, further risk reducing actions must be undertaken including further remediating risks, insuring risks or ceasing business.
+The Bank's operational risk appetite sets out the amount of operational risk the Bank is willing to accept as a consequence of doing business.
+The Bank take on operational risks consciously, both strategically as well as in day-to-day business.
+While the Bank may have no appetite for certain types of operational risk events (such as serious violations of laws or regulations and misconduct), in other cases a certain amount of operational risk must be accepted if the Bank is to achieve its business objectives.
+In case a residual risk is assessed to be outside our risk appetite, risk reducing actions must be undertaken, including remediating the risks, insuring risks or ceasing business.